yegor256/blog/_drafts/_sibit.md

 and see how many transactions had your address as their outputs (your inputs).
 Then you deduct any transactions that were your outputs and someone else's inputs.
 You get the balance.
 There are many public and free web services which can do this work for you.
-You don't need to seach the entire database yourself, just use [Blockchain API](https://www.blockchain.com/api/blockchain_api) (for example) and they will provide you with the information about any Bitcoin address.
+You don't need to search the entire database yourself, just use [Blockchain API](https://www.blockchain.com/api/blockchain_api) (for example) and they will provide you with the information about any Bitcoin address.
 Try this address, for example: